hhh2012aa/Netlogo_Lesson1/README.md

 # Create turtles

-create a turtle with defult attributes:
+Create a turtle with defult attributes:

 ```crt 1``` or
 ```create turtles 1 ```

-create a turtle with given attributes:
+Create a turtle with given attributes:

 ```
 create-turtles 1 [set color green